-If I had to do it all over again I would in a heartbeat.
+If I had to do it all over again I would, in a heartbeat.

 However I became quite ill.
 I was so exhausted.
 But not exhausted like when you’ve been partying at university and need a few days downtime back at your parents.

-And I would just fall asleep if I tried to power through – think at dinners, lectures, etc. There is even a picture of me at a friends house napping during a party, not because I had been drinking or anything.
-I was just so tired!
+And I would just fall asleep if I tried to power through – think at dinners, lectures, etc. There is even a picture of me at a friends house napping during a party, not because I had been drinking or anything, I was just so tired!

 I couldn’t even drive all the way back to my parents house (only three hours away) without napping once or twice.

 I was diagnosed with chronic fatigue syndrome.

 Luckily it improved somewhat after about a year, to the point where I didn’t just fall asleep anywhere.
 Although it’s really taken me about five years to feel like I have some sort of normal level of energy again, but things like long walks or whole days out shopping still wipe me out.